stkent/stkent.github.io/_posts/2015-07-03-building-smooth-paths-using-bezier-curves.md

 # Implementation

-The following Android/Java code uses Thomas' Algorithm to compute appropriate control points and accomplish our original goal:
+The following Android/Java code uses Thomas’ Algorithm to compute appropriate control points and accomplish our original goal:

 > given a sequence of $n$ points in the cartesian plane, calculate a smooth `Path` passing through all points in order.